cavo789/blog/blog/2023/12/21/docker-quarto/index.md

 Personally, I haven't used a Word-type word processor for several years; nor have I used PowerPoint since, I don't even know when the last time was.

 And yet, I produce a great deal of documentation and slideshows.
-I write everything in markdown and generate pdfs or slideshows from the same content.
+I write everything in markdown and generate pdf or slideshows from the same content.

 Until recently, I'd been using [pandoc](https://pandoc.org/) but, having taken the time to look around Quarto, it's a hell of a lot more powerful.